It is not uncommon for the elderly to become victims of financial abuse. They may be losing......Read more

 Revocable trusts can be useful for a number of reasons.
 They include all of the benefits of joint accounts, with few of the drawbacks.
 Your revocable trust gives someone you trust access to your accounts in trust and the ability to step in seamlessly if you become disabled.
 Unlike a joint account, it does not give the trustee any ownership interest in the account.
 If, for instance, you had four children but named one as a co-owner of your joint accounts, at your death she would have the legal right to keep the funds rather than share them with her siblings.
 That would not be the case with a revocable trust.

 Nothing prevents financial abuse or stops it in its tracks better than frequent visits by loved ones.
-Either the potential perpetrator will see that he can't isolate the senior and take advantage of him or family members or friends will notice the abuse before it goes too far.
+Either the potential perpetrator will see that the senior can’t be isolated and taken advantage of or family members and friends will notice the abuse before it goes too far.
+If possible, offer to help sort bills and look at finances.

-Credit cards are now available that allow another person to monitor the activity of the cardholder and to limit both the amount he spends and where he can spend it.
+Credit cards are now available that allow another person to monitor the activity of the cardholder and to limit both the amount spent and where it can be spent.
 One of these is the True Link card.
+You could also use a prepaid Visa card.

 10. Opt out of mail solicitations